Sabarikirishwaran/QuMoGAN/README.md

 ## Training
 ```
-python main.py --mode=train
+python QuMoGAN_main.py

 ```

 ## Prediction
 To run the model against test dataset, make sure the model is fully trained first, then run inference.py
 ```
-python python.py --mode=test
+python inference.py
 ```
 ## Structure
-`main.py` parse the command line arguments and pass it to the `Qgans_molGen.py` which access generator and discriminator model from `models.py` which inturn access `layers.py` and `utils.py` evaluate the metrics.
+`main.py` parse the command line arguments and pass it to the `QuMoGAN_main.py` which access generator and discriminator model from `models.py` which inturn access `layers.py` and `utils.py` evaluate the metrics.